jma1991/rnaseq/README.md

 Contributing
 ------------

-To contribute to this workflow, clone this repository locally and commit your code on a separate branch.
-Please write unit tests for your code, and run the linter before opening a pull-request:
+To contribute to the workflow, clone this repository locally and commit your code on a separate branch.
+Please generate unit tests for your code, and run the linter before opening a pull-request:

 ```sh
 snakemake --generate-unit-tests # run all unit tests
 snakemake --lint # run the linter
 ```

-You can find more detail in our [contributing guide](#).
+You can find more detail in our [Contributing Guide](#).
 Participation in this open source project is subject to a [Code of Conduct](#).

 Support and Migration